desertwitch/sesmon/README.md

 - `voltage` (if present)
 - `current` (if present)

 Although the code itself is relatively modular so this could be expanded easily to observe other SES element descriptors and fields, if so required.
+The alerts themselves are emitted to standard error (`stderr`), with the possibility of configuring an external notification script, that is called on alert with the relevant alert information (device information, changes) passed via arguments.

 ## Dependencies